Our Philosophy and Core Values

 We can work with you on a one-off basis, short term cover or for more longer-term support for SEN tuition.

-Do get in touch to discuss to see how we can benefit your students using our SEN tutors in Dorset & for online tuition and dyslexia maths tutors.
+Do get in touch to discuss to see how we can benefit your students using our SEN tutors.

 In the early days when we began training our new SEN tutors to work with children and young people who had diagnosed learning difficulties or other issues and behaviours that made learning difficult, we looked for external training to help with the workload.